Automorphisms of local fields of period $p$ and nilpotent class $<p$: Structure of

-As an illustration of Proposition \ref{P3.5} we can make the first central step to obtain the following explicit formulas for $V_a$ modulo $\c L(3)_k$ (the elements $\c F_{\gamma ,-N}^0$ are generators of ramification ideals introduced in Subsection \ref{S1.4}):
+As an illustration of Proposition \ref{P3.7}, use the relation \eqref{E3.7} modulo $\c L(2)_{\c K}+\c M(p-1)$ and make the next central step to obtain the following explicit formulas for $V_{a0}$ modulo $\c L(3)_k=C_3(L_h)_k$ (the elements $\c F_{\gamma ,-N}^0$ are generators of ramification ideals introduced in Subsection \ref{S1.4}).